-The 1More PistonBuds have a basic set of touch controls which function well at least for me.
+The 1More PistonBuds have a basic set of touch controls that function well at least for me.
 Single and double taps control play and pause plus you could activate voice assistance.

 This touch control system does not have any haptic functions but again I must remind you of the low price tag.
 Honestly, I prefer one with no haptic and simplified functions that work well.

 The charging case of the 1More PistonBuds is on the thin side.
 That is a good thing and makes it an easy carry.
 The case measures 70.6mm x 25.7mm x 36.8mm.
 The weight is not too bad either at around 43 grams.

 Charging is handled by a USB C-type port and there is no wireless charging but at this price point who cares.

 One thing I noted, this cradle is not fast charge compatible but manages to charge quickly as a model that does have the feature so you probably will not miss that feature anyway.
 It uses a 1 amp charging rate.